Labels Matter More Than Models: Rethinking the Unsupervised Paradigm in Time Series Anomaly Detection: Experiments

 \subsubsection{Datasets}

-To evaluate the performance of different algorithms in real-world scenarios, we utilize five multivariate time series anomaly detection datasets: PSM, SWaT, WADI, Swan, and Water \cite{dcdetector,simad}.
+To evaluate the performance and scalability of different algorithms in real-world large-scale scenarios, we utilize five well-known multivariate time series anomaly detection datasets collected from complex industrial systems and sensor networks: PSM, SWaT, WADI, Swan, and Water \cite{dcdetector,simad}.
+Notably, datasets like WADI encompass up to 122 highly correlated channels and hundreds of thousands of timestamps, representing typical industrial big data environments.
 The characteristics of these datasets are summarized in Table \ref{tab:dataset1}.

 For Task 2, to further investigate the gain conferred by supervision, we select PSM as the base dataset.
-We partition the original test set's initial portion to serve as the training set, aiming to verify the impact of supervisory labels on the model.
-This process results in the four PSM subsets shown in Table \ref{tab:dataset2} (i.e., SP1, SP2, SP3, and SP4).
+We partition the original test set's initial portion to serve as the training set.
+To ensure a fair evaluation and prevent train-test contamination, the evaluation is performed exclusively on the \textbf{Remaining} portion of the data (as denoted in Table \ref{tab:dataset2}).
+This process results in the three disjoint PSM subsets shown in Table \ref{tab:dataset2} (i.e., SP1, SP2, and SP3).
 It is important to note that only PSM satisfies the requirement that anomalies are present throughout the entire test set.
 The anomaly distribution patterns in the other datasets lack sufficient regularity, making it difficult to partition the dataset—specifically, splitting the entire test set into two continuous segments.
 Hence, we exclusively chose PSM as the base dataset for this task.

 Specifically, we perform the dataset partitioning operation as follows: We first select a specific \textbf{Split Threshold}, such as $10\%$ or $20\%$, which indicates that the anomaly label ratio in the training set must be at least greater than this threshold.
 For instance, SP1 selects $10\%$ as the split threshold.
 Its resulting training set has an anomaly ratio of $13.35\%$ and contains $79,057$ remaining time steps of data.